arturox2500/PujaHoy-WebApp/README.md

 ![NewLogin](imagenes/NewLogin.jpeg)

 ### Account Details Page
-Accessible to registered users and admins.
+Accessible to registered users.
 Users can:
 - Edit their profile information.
 - View a list of products they have posted.
 - Access a personal section displaying auctions where they have placed the highest bid.

 When viewing another user's profile, these personal sections will not be visible.
+When an Admin accesses another user's profile they can ban the user.
 ![NewAccountsDetails](imagenes/NewAccountsDetails.jpeg)